“Serving Oak Lawn, Orland Park, Chicago and surrounding areas”

 Exercise will help your heal better.
 Even people who have never exercised before should begin an exercise program to reduce swelling, lower the chance of blood clots, and tone muscles.
 Vigorous exercise, however, should be avoided until you can do it comfortably.

 Tummy tucks, whether partial or complete, produce excellent results for patients with weakened abdominal muscles or excess skin.
-And in most cases, the results are long lasting, if you follow a balanced diet and exercise regularly.
+After tummy tuck surgery, patients who follow a balanced diet and exercise regularly should be able to maintain their slimmer appearance.